ChasingGatsby/employee-tracker/README.md

   Clone off of GitHub.
 Make sure to have packages for inquirer, mysql2, and console.table installed before starting the application.

   ## Usage
   Initialize the app through node.
+[Click for a video demonstration of application.](https://drive.google.com/file/d/1QTUjoJbtVRGz56bz4YQ_y0kOv01rxnHx/view)

   ## Contributions
   Feel free to contact me!